 top of page

 Feelings games are a great way to teach emotions in an interactive and fun way.
 They work with individual therapy, in groups and classrooms, and with home-schooling.
-Here’s a comprehensive list to get you started with teaching emotions through play.
+Below are 10 games designed specifically with therapy, counseling, and social-emotional learning in mind.

 1. FEELOPOLY